-From hospital basement lab to global life sciences company
+From a lab in a former hospital to global life sciences company

-In 50 years, LabCorp has transformed from a local laboratory operating from a hospital basement to a leading global life sciences company that is deeply integrated in guiding patient care.
+In 50 years, LabCorp has transformed from a local laboratory operating from a former hospital to a leading global life sciences company that is deeply integrated in guiding patient care.

-When our founders, the Powell brothers, started Biomedical Reference Laboratories (BRL) in 1969 in a hospital basement in Burlington, North Carolina, they never could have envisioned the LabCorp we now know.
+When our founders, the Powell brothers, started Biomedical Reference Laboratories (BRL) in 1969 in a former hospital in Burlington, North Carolina, they never could have envisioned the LabCorp we now know.

 Today we provide diagnostic, drug development, and technology-enabled solutions for more than 120 million patient encounters per year; typically process tests on more than 2.5 million patient specimens per week; and support clinical trial activity in approximately 100 countries.

 Learn more about the company history by viewing the LabCorp timeline.
 Visit the LabCorp Thought Leadership webpage to learn about LabCorp's leadership in the areas of precision medicine and consumer empowerment.

 Hear our employees talk about our long-term success and future

 Dr. James B. Powell and his brothers, Thomas Edward Powell III and John Powell, formed Biomedical Laboratories (later known as Biomedical Reference Laboratories) in a hospital basement in Burlington, N.C.
 Hoffman-La Roche acquired Biomedical Laboratories and merged all of its laboratory companies into one company, Roche Biomedical Laboratories (RBL).
 In 1995, RBL merged with National Health Laboratories to become LabCorp.